rust-lang/rust/README.md

 At the time of writing, the following types of changes are recognized and classified
 correctly:

-* items moving from `pub` to non-`pub`
+* items moving from `pub` to non-`pub` and vice-versa
 * items changing their kind, i.e. from a `struct` to an `enum`
 * additions and removals of region parameters to and from an item's declaration
 * additions and removals of (possibly defaulted) type parameters to and from an item's declaration
-* additions of new and removals of old enum variants
+* additions and removals of enum variants
-* additions of new and removals of old enum variant- or struct fields
+* additions and removals of enum variant- or struct fields
 * changes from tuple structs or variants to struct variants and vice-versa
 * changes to a function or method's constness
-* additions and removals of a self-parameter to and from methods
+* additions and removals of a self-parameter on methods
-* addition and removal of (posslibly defaulted) trait items
+* additions and removals of (posslibly defaulted) trait items
 * changes to the unsafety of a trait
-* type changes of all toplevel items
+* type changes of all toplevel items, as well as associated items in inherent impls and trait definitions

 Yet, the results presented to the user are merely an approximation of the required versioning policy, especially at such an early stage of development.